 According to a study, 97% of B2B marketers use LinkedIn for content marketing.
-As such, LinkedIn is a key tool for many companies to use as part of your marketing strategy and campaigns.
+As such, LinkedIn is a key tool for many companies and is an intrinsic part of their marketing strategy and campaigns.

 Considering that 80% of B2B leads come from LinkedIn, that number is probably a bit low.
 Nonetheless, the majority of B2B marketers see LinkedIn as an abundant source to generate qualified leads for their company.
 You should too!